If your company has been around a while, you’re probably familiar with the term legacy.

-In computing terms, legacy is the fancy way of referring to older, outdated, no-longer-supported software and hardware that’s still in use by a company.
+In computing terms, legacy is the tech-speak way of referring to older, outdated, no-longer-supported software and hardware that’s still in use by a company.

 Easy Target